echo1097/routerchat/README.md

 As of August 3, 2026, RouterChat is distributed under the [Apache License 2.0](LICENSE).
 Releases up to and including 0.3.5 remain available under the MIT License.

+**As of September 13, 2026, RouterChat is in maintenance mode.
+Future updates are limited to critical bug fixes, security fixes, dependency compatibility, and release infrastructure issues.**

 ## Install RouterChat

 RouterChat runs locally and only needs an [OpenRouter API key](https://openrouter.ai/keys).